 Psychologically speaking, everything is mind.
 Period.

-You can make it harder by adding various elements to it.
-But ultimately whatever you think and see.
+You can make it more challenging by adding various elements to it.
+But ultimately, whatever you think and see.
 It has all come from the mind.

 Your mind and my mind aren’t different.